 Larger organisations, particularly those involved in research, may provide training and development opportunities for their staff.
 This may involve undertaking further qualifications such as a Masters degree or a PhD if you don't already have one.

-If you're working as a clinical scientist in microbiology, you may be able to train to become a consultant clinical scientist via the NHS Higher Specialist Scientific Training (HSST) programme.
-This five-year, workplace-based training programme includes study at doctorate level and leads to the Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.
+If you're working as a clinical scientist in microbiology, you may train to become a consultant clinical scientist via the NHS Higher Specialist Scientific Training (HSST) programme.
+This bespoke five-year, workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training and leads to the award of Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS.